co3carbonate/live-counting-extension/README.md

   - Changed the element modification detection system to use MutationObserver instead of MutationEvents
   - Feature: Disable username links
 - v1.5
-  - Added tooltips to every option for clear information on what they do
+  - v1.5.0: Added tooltips to every option for clear information on what they do
+  - v1.5.0: Started adding minor versioning